Reviews like this are one of the main reasons that I do not get invited to many of the “industry insider” events.

 As a guy who spent quite a bit of time as a uniformed police officer, I have seen a lot of products advertised to the professional market that failed to meet my expectations.
 Based on my sample light, this is one of them.

-A good general purpose flashlight may be a failure as a tactical light.
-This flashlight may have done well as a general purpose light, but, a failure of my impact resistance test and other design issues make it one that I cannot recommend for its stated purposes: tactical, security and law enforcement use.
+A good general-purpose flashlight may be a failure as a tactical light.
+This flashlight may have done well as a general-purpose light, but, a failure of my impact resistance test and other design issues make it one that I do not recommend for its stated purposes: tactical, security and law enforcement use.

 The Cossatot 1000 XL is a handheld flashlight with a 1″ body diameter.
 This puts it smack dab in the middle of a large group of very good flashlights offered by a range of manufacturers.
 With an included 18650 rechargeable battery and a rated 1,000 lumens of total light output, the $84.95 price tag makes this light very price competitive.

 According to the company’s website, the flashlight is “designed for tactical and security applications.”
 In a YouTube video (above), Bryan Griggs, the president of Factor Equipment, states that this flashlight is “designed for tactical LE environments.”
 (00:57) Presumably, his use of the term LE refers to the common meaning of law enforcement.

 These lights are charged via a micro USB port located in the head portion of the flashlight.
 This port is covered by a piece of rubber that is supposed to allow this light to be submersible.

 Operation is handled by a single button located on the tailcap.
 This button is not protected against accidental activation and sits quite proud on the end.
 This makes it easy to activate.

 A partial press of the button causes momentary activation, while a full press and click puts the flashlight in a constant-on mode.
 Repeated partial presses rotate through the available light output levels, of which there are five in this order: blast, high, medium, low and strobe.